nhunguet/BabyEmotionDetection/README.md

-# BabyEmotionDetection
+# Sever for Baby Emotion Detection Using Flask
 Baby Emotion Detection
-#The Problem: Using AI to determine children's Emotions,
+#The Problem: Using AI to determine children's Emotions, deploy on web by using Flask